olaroos/deepnetnotes/basics.md

 It is also adviced to limit the stepsize between a minimum and maximum value.

 - RMSProp:
 problem with rprop is that it doesn't work for mini-batch updates because it uses the sign of the gradient.
-RMSProp solves this by using a moving average of the squared gradient for each weight. ([medium rprop])
+RMSProp solves this by using a moving average of the squared gradient for each weight. ([medium rprop])<br/>
 This still doesn't resemble the RPROP algorithm.
 The RPROP algorithm decreases the learning-rate if we go the other direction, and increase it if we are going the same direction.
 In RMSProp the algorithm doesn't remember which direction it went in the previous iterations.
 It only matters what the magnitude is of the gradient.
 Leslis N. SMith says it's a biased estimate, I believe it is in relation to the Hessian.
 RMSProp comes close to the Hessian.
 (Whatever that means?)

 - ESGD: